 The Canterbury scheme is identical to the scheme run in Dover and has 45 users in the scheme using Icom IC-F10 radio transceivers.
 Major High Street Retailers, the City Centre Policing Unit, the City Warden and the Canterbury CCTV unit are linked to this scheme.
 The scheme has grown rapidly and now stretches the length of the major thoroughfare from the old Bus station to the Westgate Towers in what is arguably one of the busiest cities in the United Kingdom.
 City retailers now have a method of very quickly alerting other shops in the area to the activities of shoplifters who may target their stores.
 Additionally, the local police are able to monitor the channel and respond instantly if needed.
 Barry Beckingham, Security Liaison to the scheme, believes that the system gels together and offers real benefits to its participants.
 He said, “Shopwatch has been a pro-active tool and has helped reduce crime in the city, as well as offering an overall benefit to the community”.
 There are real indications that crime has been reduced because of the scheme, as stock losses have dropped all over the city.
 Retailers feel more confident knowing that if they call for help, they will receive immediate backup from other shops and the Police, with live monitoring from the CCTV system.
 Paul Jess, a Systems Engineer at Smye Rumsby, believes that the scheme has tremendous benefits for users.
 “The system provides retailers with an overwhelming feeling of security and co-operation”.
 His company offers full support for retailers, including supply of the radio system, staff training in radio procedure, replacement and repair of equipment (within ½ an hour if needed) and comprehensive technical support.
 Shopwatch management meetings are run bi-monthly.
 Issues discussed at these meetings range from voice procedures to experience gained from other schemes, such as the system in Dover.
 As a result, radio procedures have improved and operators are now able to give clear descriptions of suspects to other users.
 This has allowed security staff to monitor and apprehend offenders very quickly.
 Nick Betts, Director of Nasons and the Chairman of the Canterbury City Centre Initiative, said “Shopwatch has brought extra security to city retailers, who now feel at ease with the system.
 Increased communications through use of the radio system has improved co-operation among shop-owners and their staff.”
 To assist retailers, the Police supply members of the scheme with photographs of active local criminals and others who target stores in the area.
 This enables shop staff to identify potential offenders and alert all members of the scheme to their presence and location.
 Inspector Ray Carver, Community and Crime Reduction Co-ordinator, said, “This scheme has significantly benefited police operations and offender targeting, enabling us to work with the retail community to reduce stock loss and arrest offenders who target the City.
 Canterbury, like all major Cities, is a magnet for travelling criminals and this scheme enables us to respond very quickly to suspicious incidents reported by retailers.
 The scheme has also been used to launch the Safe Child Initiative, which aims to quickly reunite lost children and their parents.
 The potential for improved community safety is limitless.”
 Ruralwatch in Rye.

 The recent incident in Wolverly, a quiet village in Worcestershire highlights the need for an effective security policy for small rural communities.
 Richard Watkins, a village postmaster was attacked by a group of armed assailants and defended himself at gunpoint causing one of the assailants to die of an inflicted stab wound.
 Instances like this illustrates the need for a security scheme to be in place for rural residents (especially now that the village bobby is now such a rarity).
 A Ruralwatch scheme such as the one that Smye Rumsby has launched in Rye is probably the most effective option for effective rural security.
-Initially, Rolvenden council, who run the scheme, will use 20 Icom IC-F20 handheld transceivers and a talkthrough base station.
+Initially, Rolvenden council, who run the scheme, will use 20 Icom IC-F20 handheld two way radios and a talkthrough base station.
 The scheme is really is at its foundation stage and it is hoped that it will eventually cover a wider area incorporating Camber Sands and Chelsea Beach.
 Rye is typical of most rural towns where buildings are separated by some miles.
 The scheme will allow any member of the scheme to identify any suspicious behaviour and inform other residents, shopkeepers and Police.
 And because the Police are usually 20 minutes, at best, from an incident this proactiveness may save a life one-day.
 Paul Jess said, 'that the success of schemes such as the one in Rye is down to the fact that if anything goes wrong with any of the equipment that his company can provide a replacement within a couple of hours.
 Other systems don’t have this sort of after sales service.
 Instead shopkeepers from other schemes are forced to wait long times for another replacement unit from a manufacturer.'
-Paul added,' that's why Icom radios are used.
+Paul added,' that's why Icom two way radios are used.
 They have an extra warranty, are value for money and have a high level of reliability.
 Icom radios are very dependable.
 If the Icom IC-F10 is used in the high-risk construction industry then there is no reason why it shouldn’t be dependable in any retail outlet.'
 Farmwatch…a Solution to a Hot Political issue?

 It is not only in the towns and the cities that Smye Rumsby and its radio systems have been successful.
 With the recent media attention over the Tony Martin case, a man who was convicted of killing an intruder on his farm, rural security has once again become a hot political issue.
 Issues brought up by this case have struck a chord with many farming communities.
 Rural crime is on the increase and farmers who are struggling to earn a living wage have to look at cost-effective solutions to protect their livelihoods.
 Farmers have real concerns over their own safety, their stock, machinery etc and are constantly looking for solutions to safeguard their assets.
 Cost effectiveness is an important part of the solution because reduced prices of cattle; strong competition and the increase in overheads have critically affected farmer's livelihoods.
 Smye Rumsby has provided one such solution in a 'Farmwatch' scheme set up on Romney Marsh.
-It has been running for a couple of years now and is self-managed by the farm owners themselves using Icom IC-F1010 mobile transceivers and IC-F10 handportable transceivers.
+It has been running for a couple of years now and is self-managed by the farm owners themselves using Icom IC-F1010 mobile two way radios and IC-F10 handportable two way radios.
 Members of this ‘Farmwatch’ use radio communication equipment to communicate amongst themselves if they see anything suspicious or feel that their security is being threatened.
 According to Paul Jess, 'Farmwatch has improved the confidence of all its users and has increased the level of community spirit.'
-The Potential of Radio Security Schemes?
+The Potential of Two Way Radio Security Schemes?

 Shopwatch has a great potential according to Paul Jess in Schools, Nightwatch.
 Paul said,' the Shopwatch scheme has brought a number of benefits to places like Dover and Canterbury and has improved the shopping environment for the general public and has provided a better environment for parents to bring up their children.'
 Paul sees further opportunities for the system and suggests, 'pubs at night could benefit from being part of such a co-ordinated scheme by providing a high level of security, which could be targeted during trouble spots such as closing time.'
 He also mentioned that 'schools could be brought into the scheme with the extension of CCTV providing an added level of security for schoolchildren and also to act as an active social tool in cutting down on truancy and vandalism.'
 Ian Lockyer, Marketing Executive at Icom (UK) Ltd, manufacturer of the radio communication equipment said, “It is great to see how successful all the Smye Rumsby schemes are.
 Icom has supplied equipment to many similar schemes all over the country and we have received nothing but praise for the contribution they make to personal and community security.”